ChelseyJan/C-Sharp/README.md

 # C-Sharp

-C Sharp Players Guide - Try Me Exercises and Programs
+This repository is to store and use my own work as a reference.

+Try Me exercises are from:
+C# Players Guide (3rd Edition)
+Written by: **RB Whitaker** - [Amazon]https://www.amazon.com/C-Players-Guide-3rd/dp/0985580135

 ## CS Scripts: